 The interpretation that is usually given to rigidity is that if x is an instance of a concept C than x has to be an instance of C in every possible world.
-Here we restrict ourselves to one of these systems of possible worlds, that is time.
-By characterising the rigidity of a property in this specific world we aim to provide knowledge engineers the means to reach a better understanding on the necessary and sufficient conditions for the class membership.
+Time can be seen as one of these systems of possible worlds and characterising a property as rigid in time gives a better angle on the necessary and sufficient conditions for the class membership.